kathschmidt/STATS_coursenotes/git-notes.md

 Cloning repositories and pushing code:

-Make sure to give collaborative shout-outs"
+Make sure to give collaborative shout-outs:
 - Krystyn Kibler is cool.
+- Thanks Vincent Denef for bringing me into the world of bioinformatics.